armadaproject/armada/client/python/CONTRIBUTING.md

 of virtual environments which allow testing under multiple python versions and install conditions.

 The following commands should be run, and passing, at this point:
-- `tox -e py39` will run unit tests with your default python 3.9 environment
+- `tox -e test` will run unit tests with your default python 3.9 environment
 - `tox -e format` will ensure formatting is compliant with linting tools and code formatters in use.

 ### Create a branch and work on your contribution